 Multidisciplinary team of experts

 Royal HaskoningDHV played an important role during the tender phase, with a multidisciplinary team which included constructors, 3D designers and EMVI writers, as well as experts in saltwater and freshwater separation, fish migration, nautical aspects, dyke building and noise calculations.During the realisation phase, the emphasis of Royal HaskoningDHV’s operations is on design concrete construction of the lock walls and all other elements, slurry walls, combi walls and quay structures and the modelling of the lock bays.
 Royal HaskoningDHV is also responsible for calculating the level of noise generated during building.

 Zeetoegang IJmond: a masterpiece

-Soon, all the hard work will bear fruit: in 2019 a new sea lock will open, which outshines its forerunners in every aspect.
+Soon, all the hard work will bear fruit: a new sea lock, which outshines its forerunners in every aspect.
 The biggest lock of the century, to last a century.
 A masterpiece that, for 100 years, will be able to withstand sharp rises in sea level and other weather and climate effects, will cope with heavy traffic (both on the road and in the water), and therefore play an important role in the economic development of Amsterdam and the North Sea Canal region.

 Building greater together video

 The contours of the new sea lock video